sumit2011/sumit2011.github.io/javascript/index.md

 console.log(color); // throws a ReferenceError
 ```
 ### scope pollution
-Scope pollution occurs when we have too many variables in the global namespace, or when we reuse variables across different scopes.
-Scope pollution makes it difficult to keep track of our different variables and sets us up for potential accidents.
+**Scope pollution** occurs when we have too many variables in the global namespace, or when we reuse variables across different scopes.
 ```javascript
 let num = 50;
 const logNum = () =&gt; {